-In his article “Where Did the Twelve Apostles Go?”
-Dr. Hoeh wrote: “And why was the short letter of 3 John missing an ‘Amen’?
+In his article “Where Did the Twelve Apostles Go?”, Dr. Hoeh wrote: “And why was the short letter of 3 John missing an ‘Amen’?
 Let John himself tell us, ‘I had many things to write, but I will not with ink and pen write unto thee’ (verse 13).
 John reveals, in the letter, a pagan conspiracy.
 It was a diabolical attempt by Simon Magus and his false apostles to seize the name of Christ, gain control of the true Church, and masquerade as ‘Christianity.’
-God did not permit John to make known, in plain language, the names of the leaders of that conspiracy, and the city of their operation.
+God did not permit John to make known, in plain language, the names of the leaders of that conspiracy and the city of their operation.
 That is why John cut his letter short.
 The missing ‘Amen’ is to tell us to look elsewhere in the Bible for the answer.
 It is described, if you have eyes to see, in Revelation 17, Acts 8 and many other chapters of the Bible” (Plain Truth, May 1964).

-He is talking about what Mr. Armstrong said about the epistles of John.
+He was talking about what Mr. Armstrong said about the epistles of John.
 Isn’t the truth about what happened during that lost century electrifying?
 Shouldn’t that be something the ministers of the Church talked about a lot?

 Sadly, Dr. Hoeh and the other ministers didn’t properly follow up on what Mr. Armstrong said as they should have.
 I didn’t recognize it at the time, but they almost caused that truth to be lost!
 Dr. Hoeh did not even write about it in his booklet A True History of the True Church.
 Now we can look back and see what happened.